-- If you booked your first dose appointment with Middlesex Health: You can cancel and reschedule your appointments through your MyChart account.
+- If you booked your first dose appointment with Middlesex Health: You can cancel and reschedule your appointments through your MyChart account or by calling 860-358-7050 and leaving a voicemail.
 When rescheduling, please keep in mind that you need to have your second dose 21 days after your first dose for the Pfizer vaccine, and 28 days after your first dose for the Moderna vaccine.

 - If you booked your appointment at another clinic in VAMS, you can cancel online by logging into your VAMS account.

 Health care organizations in Connecticut—including Middlesex Health—receive their supply of vaccines from the state.

 The number of appointments that are available is based on the number of vaccines we have been allocated.
 If you do not see any appointments for Middlesex Health in MyChart, or if the Vaccine Call Center is closed, it means that we have filled our available appointments.